emeidi/fr24-cacti-stats/README.md

 # fr24-cacti-stats
-Record aircrafts and messages received by Raspberry Pi running fr24 (Flightradar24) software
+Output aircrafts and messages received by Raspberry Pi running fr24 (Flightradar24) software to be consumed by cacti